Deadly California arrest carries echoes of George Floyd case - WTMJ

 This story has been corrected to say that the incident happened before the Chauvin jurors began deliberating, not while they were deliberating.

-Thompson reported from San Francisco.
+Thompson reported from Sacramento.
 Associated Press writers Juliet Williams in San Francisco and Robert Jablon in Los Angeles contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.